 13 bands who wouldn’t be here without Slipknot

 Slipknot have always been a band apart.
 It wasn’t just the masked aesthetic and dead crow-huffing sense of weirdness but also the musical intensity and outright refusal to compromise.
-Ever since they exploded into the wider public consciousness with their self-titled debut album they’ve drawn a lot of hate but a lot of devotion too.
-There are celebrity fans like Margot Robbie and Manchester United keeper David de Gea and actual tribute acts – quite wonderfully, Corey Taylor recently responded to an ad from tribute band Of the SiC who were looking for a new vocalist.
+Ever since they exploded into the wider public consciousness with their self-titled debut album they’ve drawn a lot of hate but a lot of devotion, too.
+There are celebrity fans like Margot Robbie and Manchester United keeper David de Gea and actual tribute acts – quite wonderfully, Corey Taylor responded to an ad from tribute band Of the SiC who were looking for a new vocalist.

 But there are also plenty of other acts who owe a huge debt to the masked marauders.
 Here are 13 bands that wouldn’t be here without Slipknot…

 Deafheaven are one of the most inventive and well-respected bands in the underground.
 They draw inspiration from a variety of sources – from black metal to post-rock and shoegaze – but a formative influence on the band’s constituent parts was Slipknot.
 Frontman George Clarke told Revolver that their 1999 debut self-titled album “was very formative for me that also became a gateway to more extreme, more underground metal”.
 Asked how they had impacted his own creative development, he added: “What excited me then that has gone on to impress me further as I get older, is how immersive their approach is.
 Every detail is constructed with so much intent.
 They’re masterful at developing and maintaining their own world.”